acquia/commons/tests/README.md

 ## The build process

-The Travis CI build process currently includes:
+The Travis CI build process is configured within the [.travis.yml](../.travis.yml) file present in the root directory.
+It currently includes:

 - building the -dev makefile using Drush
 - installing the resulting distribution using drush site-install